Top 7 Patient Appointment Scheduling Software (2026)

 Integrations, security, and deployment: Epic, athenahealth, eCW, NextGen, MEDITECH, Availity; calendar sync; HIPAA, SOC 2, SSO; cloud or on‑prem.

-Best for + outcomes & differentiator: Health systems and multi‑specialty groups; handles 60%+ appointments and cuts abandonment up to 89%; standout: after‑hours AI coverage.
+Best for + outcomes & differentiator: Health systems and multi‑specialty groups; handles 60%+ of calls end-to-end in production, based on Prosper AI's customer deployment data; cuts abandonment up to 89%; standout: after‑hours AI coverage.

 NexHealth is a patient experience platform built for real‑time online self‑scheduling with write‑back to the schedule, so patients can book after hours while staff field fewer calls.
 Automated reminders, intake, and payments further reduce no‑shows and accelerate access across multi‑site groups.